xxks-kkk/xxks-kkk.github.io/_sources/blog/2015/software-engineer.txt

 2015-09-05

-This is some experience I got when I worked *professionally* as a progrmmer in the industry.
+This is some experience I got after I have worked *professionally* as a progrmmer in the industry for a few months.

 **********************************************
 Be aware of coding convention used in the file